 What Other Toppings Can I Add to a Dutch Baby?

 If you’re not into the ricotta-jam combo, you can play around with other toppings.
 A classic combo of butter and maple syrup is never a bad idea, but here are some more ideas:

 - Whipped cream

 Do I Have to Use a Cast Iron Skillet?

-I’ll be honest, I haven’t tried making a Dutch Baby without a cast iron skillet simply because I know that nothing else gets quite as hot or transmits heat quite as well as cast iron, so I don’t want to chance it.
-The key to a big fluffy Dutch Baby is that sudden burst of heat when the batter hits the hot skillet and that is definitely best achieved with cast iron.
-So it might work with a different material, but it probably won’t work quite as well.
+The key to a big fluffy Dutch Baby is that sudden burst of heat when the batter hits the hot skillet and that is definitely best achieved with cast iron, but glass and ceramic dishes also work well when pre-heated.
 If you do decide to stray from cast iron, make sure to preheat it with your oven to get it as hot as possible, and use something round, about 9 to 10-inches in diameter.

 Almond Dutch Baby with Ricotta and Jam

 - 1/2 cup ricotta ($0.45)

 - 1/4 cup jam (raspberry or your favorite flavor) ($0.03)